-- 4 Two days in Brasov, including day trip to Sinaia
+- 4 2 days in Brasov, including day trip to Sinaia

 - 8 Taking public transportation in Transylvania

-We visited six cities during our trip to Romania, all of which are in Transylvania.
+We visited six cities in Romania, all of which are in Transylvania.

 - Days 1-3: we flew into Cluj-Napoca, the largest city in Transylvania and the second largest city in Romania.

 - Day 4: we took the train from Cluj to Sighisoara.

 - Days 5-7: we took the train from Sighisoara to Braov, probably the most popular destination in Transylvania.